 Anyone required to register as a sex offender in the state of New York is entitled to a hearing to determine his or her risk level.
 This hearing is very important and can have a profound impact on a person’s life.
-Offenders deemed to be a low-risk (Level 1) are not listed on the state’s public Internet registry of sex offenders and have the least number of reporting requirements.
-If a judge determines the offender to be a moderate risk (Level 2) or high-risk (Level 3), he or she will be listed on the state’s Internet registry and may have to report to authorities as often as every 90 days.
+Offenders deemed to be a low-risk (Level 1) are not listed on the state’s public Internet registry and have the least number of reporting requirements.
+If a judge determines the person to be a moderate risk (Level 2) or high-risk (Level 3), he or she will be listed on the state’s Internet registry and may have to report to authorities as often as every 90 days.

 The attorneys at Pappalardo & Pappalardo, LLP have extensive experience in litigating sex offender registration.
-Either by challenging the prosecution’s assessment of points on the Risk Assessment Instrument (RAI) or by demonstrating a downward departure is warranted, Pappalardo & Pappalardo, LLP have helped many clients avoid Level 2 or Level 3 adjudications.
+Either by challenging the prosecution’s assessment of points on the Risk Assessment Instrument (RAI) or by demonstrating a downward departure is warranted, Pappalardo & Pappalardo, LLP has helped many clients avoid Level 2 or Level 3 adjudications.

 Lowering Your Risk Level